bcgov/ols-geocoder/product-vision.md

 #### Architecture Overview
 The OLS Address Geocoder is designed to run behind an API Gateway such as [Kong](https://github.com/Kong/kong), which is a plugin for [NGINX](https://www.nginx.com/).
 Both Kong and NGNIX are open source projects.
 The OLS Address Geocoder API is RESTful which makes it easy to integrate into your application or API.
 The API is defined using the industry standard OpenAPI 3.0.

-OLS Address Geocoder exposes a batch geocoding API through the [Concurrent Processing Framework](https://bcgov.github.io/cpf/), which is another open source project of Open Location Services.
+OLS Address Geocoder exposes an online API using the [Apache Spring](https://spring.io/) and a batch geocoding API through the [Concurrent Processing Framework](https://bcgov.github.io/cpf/).
+CPF is another open source project in Open Location Services.
 The CPF supports a single scheduler, multiple worker architecture.
 Thanks to the CPF, the batch geocoder can process seven million addresses per hour and there are plans to double throughput in the next year.
 <br><br><br>